Test to Release Quarantine PCR Test

 Please be advised, we do not recommend using Royal Mail to send your samples back to the lab.
 Royal Mail are currently experiencing overwhelming demand and we will not be held accountable for delays as a result of this.
 If we can be of any assistance during this stage please do not hesitate to contact us on 0333 3058486.
 We are open 24 hours a day, 7 days a week for your peace of mind.

-Currently, arriving or returning to England from most countries requires that you self-isolate (quarantine) for a minimum of 10 days.
-Breaking quarantine can endanger the safety of others and lead to fines of up to £10,000
+Returning to England from red and amber list countries will require you to self-isolate for a minimum of 10 days.
+Breaking quarantine can endanger the safety of others and lead to fines of up to £10,000.

-From the 15th December, you can take a PCR test after 5 days of quarantine.
+However, if you are returning to England from a country on the amber list, you can take a PCR test after 5 days of quarantine by opting into the government’s Test to Release scheme.
 If the result is negative, you may end your self-isolation.

 You buy one or more test kits from this page.